simevidas/webplatformnews-items/article.md

 ## Fast connections are still not common in many countries

 Data from Chrome UX Report shows that there are still many countries and territories in the world where most people access the Internet over a 3G or slower connection.
-(This includes a number of small island countries that are not visible on this map.)
+(This includes a number of small island nations that are not visible on this map.)

 ![](/media/countries-slow-connections.png)